Waldemar Januszczak

 Waldemar Januszczak (born 12 January 1954) is a Polish-British art critic and television documentary producer and presenter.
-Formerly the art critic of The Guardian, he took the same role at The Sunday Times in 1992, and has twice won the Critic of the Year award.
+Formerly the art critic of The Guardian, he took the same role at The Sunday Times in 1992, and has twice won the "Critic of the Year" award.

-Life
+Early life and education

-Januszczak was born in Basingstoke, Hampshire, to Polish refugees who had arrived in England after the Second World War.
+Januszczak was born in Basingstoke, Hampshire, England, to Polish refugees who had arrived in England after the Second World War.

-In Poland his father had been a policeman in Sanok, a job which included exposing Communists.
-In the UK he worked as a railway carriage cleaner, but died, aged 57, when a train ran over him at Basingstoke railway station.
+In Poland his father had been a policeman in Sanok, a job that included exposing Communists.
+In the UK, he worked as a railway carriage cleaner, but died, aged 57, when a train ran over him at Basingstoke railway station.
 His widow, then aged 33, found work as a dairymaid.
 Waldemar was one year old at the time.

+According to Januszczak in Holbein: Eye of the Tudors, he attended St Anne's (Roman Catholic) Primary School in Caversham, Berkshire, between the ages of five and 11.

 The young Januszczak attended Divine Mercy College, a school for the children of Polish refugees which the Congregation of Marian Fathers had set up at Fawley Court, Henley-on-Thames.
-According to Januszczak in Holbein: Eye of the Tudors, he attended St Anne's (Roman Catholic) Primary School in Caversham, Berkshire, from ages 5 to 11.
+He notes that he was subject to severe corporal punishment, because the priests "spread God’s goodness among us by whipping us and caning us on a nightly basis...
+Once, a woman teacher hit me with a wooden coat hanger, leaving bruises that lasted until the summer holidays, when my mother saw them.
+Another time, one of the kinkier priests made me take my trousers down and flayed my bare arse with a leather belt buckle.
+Not once did I flinch."

+After learning about the existence of art history, Januszczak decided to pursue it as a college major.
+He chose history of art at the University of Manchester because it was "the farthest away from home."
+The faculty was strong, including Dr. Dodwell, "a respected medievalist who made sure we received an old-fashioned grounding in the full story of art."
+He refers to the modernist Andrew Causey as "a brilliant expert."
+He studied Van Gogh with Griselda Pollock, who later became one of the most eminent feminist art critics.
+Nicholas Penny, a late arrival to the faculty, went on to become the longstanding director of the National Gallery.